-For those of you interested in working more intensively– a common option for those traveling to work with me, or preparing for a specific engagement– I offer half-day, whole day, and weekend packages in Washington DC and New York City.
-I love this way of working together… it’s intense, intimate, and incredibly effective.
+For those of you interested in working more intensively– a common option for those traveling to work with me or preparing for a specific engagement– I offer half-day, whole day, and weekend packages in Washington DC and New York City.
+I love this way of working together… it is intense, intimate, and incredibly effective.
 My rates for these intensives vary, depending on specifics.
 I am also available, on an occasional basis, to travel to you.
 Please contact me to discuss what will work best for you.

 Do you offer a sliding scale?

-Two great options for those on a budget are email coaching and my online courses, which will be coming soon.
+Some great options for those on a budget are email coaching, online master classes, Writer’s Center workshops, and Free Quarterly Q&A sessions.
 My books are also great resources; they lay the foundation for the work we do in my in-person coaching and in my workshops.
 I’ve also written various articles that will help you on your journey that you can read here on the site.

 Other than a session or package, is there a way we can talk or work together?

-Similarly, I offer 30-minute phone or Skype consultations for those who would like to see if we are a good fit, or have a quick question or simple issue they’d like some feedback on.
-My rate for this service is 89US.
+Similarly, I offer 30-minute phone or video consultations for those who would like to see if we are a good fit, or have a quick question or simple issue they’d like some feedback on.
+My rate for this service is 99US.
 You can also visit my schedule to see my upcoming Online and Live events or contact me to set up an event for your school or organization.